People

 Freya Thurn (PhD student)

 Freya is curious to understand what drives robust behaviors, and what perturbations can make them fail.
 She therefore studies the molecular mechanisms and neural circuits underlying robust contrast computation in rapidly changing conditions.
 Moreover, she holds a fellowship at the Mainz Research School of Translational Biomedicine (TransMed) at the University Hospital in Mainz.
 For this she designed a novel approach to “humanize” the fly genome using genetic engineering to study the pathology of amyotrophic lateral sclerosis (ALS).
-Freya was the first student from Mainz to join the Silies lab for her MSc thesis where she used in vivo two-photon imaging and pharmacological approaches to elucidate the molecular “coincidence detectors” that combine luminance and contrast information to establish contrast constancy in a particular type of interneuron.
-Freya graduated with a master’s degree in Neurobiology in 2021 from JGU Mainz, and a bachelor’s degree in Biology in 2019 in Roland Strauss’ lab.
+Freya was the first student from Mainz to join the Silies lab for her MSc thesis (2021) where she used in vivo two-photon imaging and pharmacological approaches to elucidate the molecular basis of luminance-invariant visual processing.
+Freya obtained a BSc degree in Biology in 2019 in Roland Strauss’ lab.

 Juan Felipe Vargas Fique (PhD student)

-He wants to understand the relevance of spontaneous neuronal activity during development.
-He aims to combine experimental and computational resources to understand how this phenomenon may influence the functionality of sensory neurons.
-As a Master's student of the International Max Planck Research School for Neurosciences in Göttingen, Juan investigated the role of ligand gated chloride channels on contrast selectivity using pharmacology, genetics and imaging techniques.
+As a MSc student of the International Max Planck Research School (IMPRS) for Neurosciences in Göttingen, Juan investigated the role of ligand gated chloride channels on contrast selectivity using pharmacology, genetics and imaging techniques.
 Juan obtained a B.Sc. in Biology from Universidad De Los Andes (Colombia, 2015).

 Neel Wagh (PhD student)